Atlanta Trivia

 Herman Russell Company is one of the few black-owned construction companies to help build skyscrapers.

-Morehouse College, Spelman College, Clark Atlanta University, Emory University, Georgia Institute of Technology, Interdenominational Theological Center, Georgia State University make Atlanta a dense collegiate region.
+Morehouse College, Spelman College, Clark Atlanta University, Emory University, Georgia Institute of Technology, Interdenominational Theological Center, and Georgia State University make Atlanta a dense collegiate region.

 Generous tax incentives have made Atlanta a major center for film and television production.